-The use of the SCALE model has helped identify where progress has been made and where opportunities exist at individual process level, and this will now be further developed and applied in Misurata and a number of other Libyan universities.
-The results of this research will be fed into the future business planning and operational delivery of new e-business systems in the universities of Libya, linked to the Libyan government initiative to develop e-business infrastructure across its university campuses.
+The use of the SCALE model has helped identify where progress has been made and where opportunities exist at individual process level in Misurata University, and this is now being further developed and applied at other Libyan universities.
+Future research will focus on testing and refining the means of assessment of the different stages in the model at process level, to provide practitioners with an operational tool that can be applied in other organisations in the developing world.
+At present, the results of this research are being fed into the future business planning and operational delivery of new e-business systems in the universities of Libya, linked to the Libyan government initiative to develop e-business infrastructure across its university campuses.
+It is hoped that the model will be applied in other national and organisational contexts in the coming years.